SysManSquad/sysmansquadblogdev/content/posts/2019-12-17-net-101-create-a-basic-lab-network-design/index.md

   - Documentation
   - How-To
   - Networking
-  - Uncategorized
 ---

 As I go through my career, I often find that the answers I take for granted are not easy to find for people who are just starting out.
 I had the advantage of a dedicated class on network administration to build on, but not everyone had that opportunity.
 While this article focuses on a lab environment, most of the content will be applicable to real life as well.

 I've tried to include as many reference links as possible to help you learn about the concepts involved, but I cannot explain everything in one article.
 If you think there's a section that can use a bit more explanation, let us know, and we'll take a look as time allows.

-**Why is this a networking article on a site for sysadmins?
+> Why is this a networking article on a site for sysadmins?

 Because all systems depend on the network.
-If you know how your network works, you will have an easier time of building & fixing your systems.**
+If you know how your network works, you will have an easier time of building & fixing your systems.

+This was also a good excuse to learn IPv6.

 ## Prerequisites